-Three children, a boy age 10 and his 12-year-old twin sisters, were walking through their neighborhood city park one sunny August day.
+Three children, a boy age 10 and his 12-year-old twin sisters, were walking through their neighborhood park one sunny August day.
 In only a week, they would be back at school.
 The children were sad because summer was ending, but they were excited about seeing their teachers again and hearing their friends' adventure stories.

-At the park, they saw a picnic basket sitting on a table by the basketball court.
+At the park, they saw a picnic basket sitting on a table by the swing set.
 Inside the basket were four sealed envelopes.
 A note on the outside of one envelope read, "Open this first.
 Whoever finds this basket can have the special gifts I left inside."
 The other envelopes were marked "A", "B", and "C"-the letters of each of the children's first names!
-Anna, Bonita, and Carlos thought this was very strange.
+Anne, Beth, and Chris thought this was very strange.
 The note ended with the instruction, "Make sure you first check with your parents before opening these envelopes."

 The children took the basket to their parents, who said they were right to bring it home.
 Being wise parents, they also told their children they would make sure the envelopes were safe to open.
 After supper that evening, the Mother and Father sat down in the living room and handed each child an envelope.
-They gave the envelope marked "A" to Anna, the envelope marked "B" to Bonita, and, of course, the envelope marked "C" went to Carlos.
+They gave the envelope marked "A" to Anne, the envelope marked "B" to Beth, and, of course, the envelope marked "C" went to Chris.
 They told the children that the gifts inside were indeed special.

-"What could this be?" asked Carlos.
-"Why did someone leave the basket in the park?" asked Bonita.
-Anna just rolled her eyes around in a big circle and said, "Who marked the envelopes with letters that match our names?"
+"What could this be?" asked Chris.
+"Why did someone leave the basket in the park?" asked Beth.
+Anne just rolled her eyes around in a big circle and said, "Who marked the envelopes with letters that match our names?"

-The children talked about this for a few minutes until finally Carlos said, "I want to open my envelope now."
+The children talked about this for a few minutes until finally Chris said, "I want to open my envelope now."
 Their Mother said to wait, it was important to read what was in the envelope marked "Open this first."
 She pulled out the letter and began to read it aloud.

-To My Dear Anna, Bonita, and Carlos:
+To My Dear Anne, Beth, and Chris:

 By the time you receive these envelopes, I already will have said goodbye to you.
-The last time I saw you three, you were visiting Grandmother and me in our apartment for the Fourth of July celebration.
-We had just visited your favorite snack shop, Julio's Market, where we bought some fresh fruit that we took back to eat with ice cream.
-You were sitting at the old picnic table beneath the big Maple tree in our backyard where we all enjoyed our favorite dessert, ice cream and fresh fruit.
+The last time I saw you three, you were visiting Gramma and me in New Hampshire for the Fourth of July celebration.
+You were sitting at the old picnic table beneath the big Maple tree in my backyard where we all enjoyed the fresh fruit we picked earlier that day from our apple and pear trees.
+(You know how Gramma is always reminding us to eat healthy foods!)
 I built that rope swing you loved to play on.
 We've had so many wonderful times together over the years.

 You are my favorite young people in the whole wide world!
 I always looked forward to your visits, and because we lived so close to your home in Boston, we were fortunate to see each other often.

 As you know, I have a little trouble breathing.
-The doctors tell me I am going to be fine, but it would be best if your Grandmother and I moved to a place where the air is warmer and dryer.
+The doctors tell me I am going to be fine, but it would be best if Gramma and I moved to a place where the air is warmer and dryer.
 By the time you get this letter, we will be living in Arizona.
-It's a long way from Boston, but we will be able to visit you in a few months, and you can come see us next summer when school is over.
+It's a long way from Boston, but we will be able to visit you in a few months, and you can come see us next summer.